KoaichGet Koaich →

 Address graph (who messages whom)STRUCTURALSender/recipient handles are visible.
 Sealed-sender is a long-term option once anti-abuse is reworked.

-Per-tier usage countersSTRUCTURALRequired for server-side abuse prevention.
+Per-account usage countersSTRUCTURALRequired for server-side abuse prevention.

 § 7